YaroSpace/dev-tools.nvim/README.md

 # dev-tools.nvim

-A Neovim plugin that provides an in-process LSP server, a community library and a convenient interface for customization - to enhance your Neovim with custom code action.
+A Neovim plugin that provides an in-process LSP server, a community library and a convenient interface for customization and enhancement of your Neovim with custom code actions.

 ## Features